 All IES Abroad service learning placements and practica are supervised.
 Placement examples in London include public and private organizations that are involved in providing healthcare, health care administration, and formulating and implementing public health policy.
 The practicum in Kingston takes place at community health clinics or NGOs.

 A field study trip to Kingston, Jamaica, complements your courses and helps you better understand the community health care challenges in a developing economy.
 This two-week field study is hosted by the University of West Indies School of Nursing, Mona.

 The field study will address multi-disciplinary topics including the response of the nursing profession in Jamaica to global health challenges, current research on regional health care needs, and local public-private partnerships.
 At the end of the program, you will depart for home from Jamaica.

-Housing (in apartments), most food costs, and internal transportation are covered in the program fee.
-You are responsible for all airfare (to London, from London to Kingston, and from Kingston home), as well as ground transportation to and from the Kingston airport.
+Housing (in apartments) and internal transportation are covered in the program fee, as well as a couple meals.
+You are responsible for all airfare (to London, from London to Kingston, and from Kingston home) and ground transportation to and from the Kingston airport.